artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 ..
 NOTE::

    The :term:`edit page` that appears will depend on the :ref:`default template
-   <default-template>` set in the application.
+   <default-templates>` set in the application.
 When first installed, the
    default template in AtoM is the :ref:`ISAD(G) <isad-template>` (General International Standard for Archival Description) template.
 Administrators can change the default template to any of the other 4 supported standards